 Building the B9 Robot Torso

 This is my Torso.
 I can't tell you where I got it because I don't want to sick the dogs on this person.
 Let's just say, he's a nice guy doing a favor for those of us that have this need to build the B9.
 It's a copy of the original robot torso.
-I am very pleased with the torso but have yet to start the sanding that it requires.
+I am very pleased with the torso but have yet to start the filling and sanding that it requires.
+I'll use a auto body Bondo filler that I have used in the past.
 I'm working my way "up" to the torso.
 This is one of the few parts that you absolutely have to get right, or the whole robot looks wrong.

 Here are the small chest lamp bases.
 I ordered them from Newark Electronics.
 You'll need 12 of them for the torso and 1 additional for the programming unit below.
 I ordered a variety of clear colored lenses plus a solid yellow lens for the programming unit.